-- 47) By going to school an individual will obtain which resource?
+- 47) Which type of resource will improve through more education and training by workers?

-- A) Money
+- A) money

-- B) Physical capital
+- B) physical capital

-- C) Knowledge
+- C) natural resources

-- D) Human capital
+- D) human capital

 Learning Outcome: Micro-1: Identify the basic principles of economics and explain how to

 - 48) A tractor used to prepare land for planting is called

 - A) land.

 - B) labor.

 - C) physical capital.

 - D) human capital.